 Engage with new audiences, key policy and opinion-maker in order to debunk negative and institutional and public perceptions of refugees.

 It is governed by a Steering Group which includes refugee representation, members of the special project team, external journalists and a financial specialist.

 Supported by a grant from the Foundation Open Society Institute in cooperation with the Program on Independent Journalism of the Open Society Foundations.
-The work is also partly funded by the charitable organisation the Aziz Foundation.

 Open Society Foundations (OSF), formerly the Open Society Institute, is an international grant-making network founded by business magnate George Soros.
 Open Society Foundations financially support civil society groups around the world, with a stated aim of advancing justice, education, public health and independent media.